Shubhdeep12/Shubhdeep12/README.md

 <br />

 - 🔥 Loves learning new technologies and building stuff.
-- 💎 Currently, Software Engineer at Auzmor Inc.
+- 💎 Currently, Software Engineer III at Auzmor Inc.
 - 🚀 Open for new opportunities.